kmcd/codecast/01_command_line/script.md

   Why would you want to launch a graphical program from the com- mand line?
 There are two reasons.
 First, the program you wish to run might not be listed on the window manager’s menus (such as xlogo).
   Second, by launching a program from the command line, you might be able to see error messages that would be invisible if the program were launched graphically.
 Sometimes, a program will fail to start up when launched from the graphical menu.
 By launching it from the command line instead, we may see an error message that will reveal the problem.
 Also, some graphical pro- grams have many interesting and useful command-line options.
   Signals
-  The kill command is used to “kill” (terminate) processes.
+  The kill command is used to "kill" (terminate) processes.
 This allows us to end the execution of a program that is behaving badly or otherwise refuses to terminate on its own.
 Here’s an example:
   [me@linuxbox ~]$ xlogo &
   [1] 28401
   [me@linuxbox ~]$ kill 28401
   [1]+ Terminated xlogo
   We first launch xlogo in the background.
 The shell prints the jobspec and the PID of the background process.
 Next, we use the kill command and spe- cify the PID of the process we want to terminate.
 We could also have specified the process using a jobspec (for example, %1) instead of a PID.
   While this is all very straightforward, there is more to it.
-The kill com- mand doesn’t exactly “kill” processes; rather it sends them signals.
+The kill com- mand doesn’t exactly "kill" processes; rather it sends them signals.
 Signals are one of several ways that the operating system communicates with pro- grams.
 We have already seen signals in action with the use of CTRL-C and CTRL-Z. When the terminal receives one of these keystrokes, it sends a signal to the program in the foreground.
 In the case of CTRL-C, a signal called INT (Interrupt) is sent; with CTRL-Z, a signal called TSTP (Terminal Stop) is sent.
-Programs, in turn, “listen” for signals and may act upon them as they are received.
+Programs, in turn, "listen" for signals and may act upon them as they are received.
 The fact that a program can listen and act upon signals allows it to do things like save work in progress when it is sent a termination signal.
   Sending Signals to Processes with kill
   The most common syntax for the kill command looks like this: kill [-signal] PID...
   If no signal is specified on the command line, then the TERM (Termin- ate) signal is sent by default.
 The kill command is most often used to send the signals shown in Table 10-4.